-Glitter has gone down in pop culture history as one of the worst films of all time (in fact, it's screening in SBS VICELAND's movie season of the same name - seel below).
+Glitter has gone down in pop culture history as one of the worst films of all time.
 Not only was it a financial disappointment with a budget of $22m and a worldwide gross of less than $6m, Glitter was also released during the same week the world changed: September 11, 2001.
 Majority of the film was set in New York, right down to the then still-standing World Trade Centre popping in multiple frames.
 With a huge portion of the film’s marketing budget executed in New York, here was a city struggling to come to terms with one of the worst disasters it had ever faced, while billboards of Mariah Carey laying in a pool of glitter were displayed all around town.

 Talk about terrible timing and bad luck.
 Yet it wasn’t a movie destined to fail: Mariah Carey was the biggest music star in the world at that time and has proven herself an assured actress (Precious, Wisegirls, Empire).
 The screenwriter Kate Lanier was coming off the back of F Gary Gray’s acclaimed all-female crime thriller Set It Off and Tina Turner biopic What’s Love Got To Do With It.
 Ultimately, that wasn’t enough to overcome some of Glitter’s bigger problems, like the dialogue (“Silk, I had no idea you could blow like that” “And I had no idea you were interested in how good I could blow”) - and the idea of a romantic lead being a sleazy nightclub DJ named Dice who makes Marky Mark look like Prince Charming.